 If we withhold the divine guarantee, Descartes's argument against the possibility of systematic deception due to dreaming is weak.

-Locke's arguments against the dream doubt are no stronger than Descartes's.
+Locke's arguments against the dream doubt, recall, are no stronger than Descartes's, but he holds them with more conviction.